 - Strings of plain air-popped popcorn or unsweetened cereal such as regular Cheerios

-To hang ornaments, use small lengths of string – red and green are popular for bird Christmas trees – or natural twine to make loops or bows for hanging each ornament.
+To hang ornaments, use small lengths of string or natural twine to make loops or bows for each ornament.
+Red and green hangers or holiday-themed ribbons are popular for bird Christmas trees and add a festive pop of color.
 The birds may use the string to help insulate a roosting area, or they may collect it for nesting material in the spring.
-Avoid very thin threads or fishing line, which could become a tangle hazard for visiting birds.
+Avoid very thin threads or fishing line, however, which could become a tangle hazard for visiting birds.

 Tips for Decorating a Tree to Feed the Birds